Azure/app-service-linux-docs/Things_You_Should_Know/things_you_should_know.md

 # Things you should know: Web Apps on Linux

-Azure App Service on Linux supports 2 scenarios:
+**App Service** on Linux supports 2 scenarios:

 - Bring your own **CODE**
 - Bring your own **CONTAINER**

-For **CODE** scenarios, App Service provides a base container that is maintained by the platform.
+For **CODE** scenarios, **App Service** provides a base container that is maintained by the platform.
 This container targets a specific development framework (.NET Core, PHP, Node, etc...) and a specific version of that framework (.NET Core 3.0, .NET Core 3.1, etc...).

-For **CONTAINER** scenarios, App Service provides a host where a custom container provided by the customer can execute.
+For **CONTAINER** scenarios, **App Service** provides a host where a custom container provided by the customer can execute.

-In both scenarios, a set of App Service features are exposed through the ARM API as well as through the Azure Portal and Azure CLI / Powershell experience.
+In both scenarios, a set of **App Service** features are exposed through the ARM API as well as through the Azure Portal and Azure CLI / Powershell experience.

 ## General Information